dreamspring/P2_Unscented-Kalman-Filter/README.md

 Then run the simulator.
 There are two dataset sets in the simulator.

 ## Results
+In this project, CTRV (constant turn rate and velocity magnitude) motion model  is chosen to implemented the unscented Kalman filter.

 Results with dataset 1:

 The RMSE is calculated: